11 Anti Bullying Ideas To Help Your Kids At School

 Girls are more likely to be bullied over social media through apps like Snapchat and Instagram whereas boys, although trending statistically lower for cyber bullying, are mostly targeted over gaming consoles.

-Sadly, recent statistics show that cyberbullying is on a steady rise so we need to make sure our kids are as strong as they possibly can be to combat it.
+Sadly, recent statistics show that cyberbullying is on a steady rise, especially among teenagers, so we need to make sure our kids are as strong as they possibly can be to combat it.

 I have always been a firm believer in not overly caring what other people think and I would encourage any parent to try to teach this lesson to their children.